WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/using-typescript.md

 } );
 ```

-These are the inferred types for the previous store.
+These are now the correct inferred types for the previous store.

 ```ts
 const myStore: {